Wilson-Chu/memories/README.md

 *** Currently refactoring code for Google OAuth 2.0 - Identity Services (new system - older OAuth deprecated)
-*** Currently blocked by integrating Google Identity Services and Redux, will update once deployable ASAP ***
+*** Currently blocked by integrating Google Identity Services and Redux, will update once deployable ASAP *** ...will need new Google API keys soon...will update this then...